Strobesstrobes

 • ✓SSRF (Server-Side Request Forgery) tricks a server into making HTTP or other-protocol requests to a destination you choose, including internal services it can reach but you cannot.

-• ✓The classic high-impact target is cloud metadata at http://169.254.169.254/, which on misconfigured AWS IMDSv1 hosts can leak IAM credentials.
+• ✓The classic high-impact target is the link-local metadata endpoint at 169.254.169.254, which on misconfigured IMDSv1 hosts hands back temporary IAM credentials to a single GET.

 What is SSRF (server-side request forgery)?